 Depositing Users May Withdraw in Stablecoin Coins up to 90% of Their Deposit Value

-Once the funds are locked to the Pegs Module, the users may withdraw up to 90 percent of the value of their locked funds in the format of the stablecoin currency, according to the exchange rate at current market prices.
+Once the funds are locked to the Pegs contract, the users may withdraw up to 90 percent of the value of their locked funds in the format of the stablecoin currency, according to the exchange rate at current market prices.
 For example, if the user deposits $100 USD worth of BTC, they may withdraw up to $90 worth of the stablecoin.

-The remaining $10 dollar’s worth of BTC is held solely by the Pegs Module to protect against market volatility.
+The remaining $10 dollar’s worth of BTC is held solely by the Pegs contract to protect against market volatility.
 If the value of BTC increases relative to USD, the user who deposited the BTC is able to withdraw more stablecoin coins until their account balance again reaches the 90 percent collateralized-loan level.

 When the Price Fluctuation is Small, Outstanding Debt Can Be Sold at Cost to Other Users on the Network

-When the price fluctuation is small, creating a debt level of only 90% to 95%, the Pegs Module simply allows users on the network to exchange stablecoins for the BTC in the user’s account.
+When the price fluctuation is small, creating a debt level of only 90% to 95%, the Pegs Contract simply allows users on the network to exchange stablecoins for the BTC in the user’s account.
 There is no penalty to the indebted user beyond the loss of value caused by the market fluctuation.

 This feature facilitates a stablecoin economic ecosystem where the second type of user— those who do not have deposited backing cryptocurrency and are only using the stablecoin— to directly exchange their stablecoin coins for BTC, if desired.

 A User Account that Reaches a 95% Debt Level Can Be Liquidated for an Immediate Profit